KygoSkyrus/mern/server/Notes.md

 - one backspaceing in otp inputs,,two digits are getting erased
 - if product has more tha one image sthen its not uploading the other images on slow network,,its an issue
 - there should be an option to delete a prooduct but before deleting chekc thta produict is is an anyone's cart or is pending to be deleived, if not only than let it be deleted
+- in product form fix the add/edit button at bottom

 ### Thoughts